raacai/alignabletextanalysis/index.md

 This type of analysis can be replicated to a several discussion Forum.

-More, if you want analyze you customer comments in your social media, site or even at your writen feedbacks, we at RAAC AI can do this for you.
+**More, if you want to analyze your customer comments in your social media, site or even at your written feedbacks, we at RAAC AI can do this for you.**

 Start to use it!

 ---